rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     # Set up NAT/PAT rules in your router so that ports 80 and 443 are reachable from the Internet.
 Then:
     certbot --apache
     # Now uncomment SSLEngine on in default-ssl.conf
+    # Also, your router must accept connections on port 80 for the renewal to work.
     certbot renew --dry-run # Try renewal
     # It should be programmed to regularily renew the certificate automatically.
     # Check with `systemctl list-timers`.